-Our dentists are gentle and friendly, our staff is welcoming and accommodating, and we offer a variety of sedation options for patients with any level of anxiety.
+Our dentists in Seattle are gentle and friendly, our staff is welcoming and accommodating, and we offer a variety of sedation options for patients with any level of anxiety.
 For patients with mild discomfort, we can accommodate your needs with:

 If you experience anxiety and dental phobia, our dentists use Nitrous Oxide, commonly referred to as “laughing gas”, to keep you safe and calm.
 When Nitrous Oxide takes effect, it gives the patient a feeling of euphoria and relaxation.
 You’ll be awake during your procedure, but you’ll feel calm and stress-free throughout treatment.
 Another benefit of nitrous sedation is that the effects are short in duration.
 That way, you can enjoy the rest of your day as you normally would.

 Mild to moderate oral conscious sedation is used for patients with moderate dental anxiety, and for those who need longer or more complex procedures.
 Under this type of sedation, patients feel an extreme sense of relaxation, and they remain conscious during their treatment.
 This is an extremely common form of sedation dentistry and is administered in pill form, so no needles are required to administer the sedative.
 Because it's ingested in pill form, the effects take a few hours to wear off and patients should arrange for a ride home after their treatment with oral conscious sedation.

 IV sedation is typically reserved for patients with extreme anxiety, undergoing long procedures or have physical or mental handicaps that prevent them from being able to receive treatment while they are awake.
 Under IV sedation, you will be incredibly relaxed and won't have any recollection of the procedure.
 This form of sedation is This form of sedation is administered intravenously, or through the vein.